McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 When McKayla and Nolan reached out last fall about shooting their wedding in the Baker Backcountry, I immediately said yes.
 Their plan was right up my alley: instead of a full backcountry ski elopement or a traditional wedding, they’d do a bit of both.

-McKayla and Nola spent many years cross-country ski racing, and since moving to Bellingham a year ago they increasingly found themselves touring slopes around the Mt.
-Baker backcountry.
+McKayla and Nola spent many years cross-country ski racing, and since moving to Bellingham a year ago they increasingly found themselves touring slopes around the Baker Backcountry adjacent to Mt.
+Baker Ski Area.
 So when it came time for their wedding, they wanted to celebrate their love for skiing in a place that was special to them.

 Their idea was to skin up to Artist Point with a small group of close friends.
 But instead of being married up there, they planned to ski down and meet family and more friends for a ceremony in the snow around Heather Meadows.
-It was the best of both worlds.
+It was the best of both worlds and exactly the type of day I love to capture as an adventure wedding photographer.

 The only lingering question was whether the weather would cooperate.
 Since they invited family and friends for the ceremony, McKayla and Nolan had to pick a wedding date several months out.
 And while I’m always game to roll with the weather, it gets a little more complicated when you ask grandparents to stand outside in the snow!